weiliu2k/CITS4012/_sources/pytorch/intro.md

 Lab06: Neural Network Building Blocks
 ======================================
-## Perceptron

-Each node in a neural network is called a perceptron unit, which has three "knobs", a set of weights ($w$), a bias ($b$), and an activation function ($f$).
+Each node in a neural network is called a **perceptron** unit, which has three "knobs", a set of weights ($w$), a bias ($b$), and an activation function ($f$).
 The weights and bias are learned from the data, and the activation function is hand picked depending on the network designer's intuition of the network and its target outputs.
 Mathematically,

 $y = f(wx + b)$